-Your best option is to analyze which services incur higher costs for transferring data to and from within the selected Region, and re-design in a manner that you don’t need to transfer data along costly routes on a regular basis.
+Your best option is to analyze which services incur higher costs for transferring data to and from within the selected Region.
+Then re-design in a manner that you don’t need to transfer data along costly routes on a regular basis.
 Go for lower-costing alternatives that would equally cater to your needs.

 IP Addresses Can Save You Some: